1 Helpful / 1 Not

 - Nash has ant hills all over the place that you have to look out for

-Other Thoughts: So, both courses get a grade of "passable" from me.
-Which one is better?
-I give the nod to Nash Community College.
-Yes, it's super short and not a course advanced or intermediate players will want to play.
-But it's great for beginners, it's a good warm-up course for the better Rocky Mount courses, and it does have some decent elevation on a few holes.
+Other Thoughts: Great for beginners, a good warm-up course for the better Rocky Mount courses, and it does have some decent elevation on a few holes.
 Don't go out of your way to play it, but if you're in the area or want to introduce someone to the game, this is a good one.

 A few fun holes